MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/authoring-an-update-driver-package.md

 </tr>
 <tr class="odd">
 <td>FirmwareFilename</td>
-<td>{RESOURCE_GUID}&lt;em&gt;firmware.bin</em></td>
+<td>%13%\<em>firmware.bin</em></td>
-<td>The firmware filename of the firmware resource update's Update Capsule image filename.
-This path is relative to the %SystemRoot%\Firmware directory such that {RESOURCE_GUID} represents a subdirectory used to organize all firmware image files targeted for specific firmware resource.</td>
+<td>For Windows 10 1803 and later, this should be a 'run from Driver Store' file and supply the full path to the binary such as in the example.
+For prior to Windows 10 1803, this should be the relative path and firmware filename of the firmware resource update's Update Capsule image filename under the %SystemRoot%\Firmware directory such that {RESOURCE_GUID} represents a subdirectory used to organize all firmware image files targeted for specific firmware resource.
+For example, {RESOURCE_GUID}\<em>firmware.bin</em></td>
 </tr>
 <tr class="even">
 <td><strong>[SourceDisksNames]</strong></td>